U.S. investor's Irish punt casts large shadow

 "We have seen a lot of interest from the United States and mainland Europe.
 It has really been those guys leading the charge and forcing yields lower over the last few months," said Owen Callan, senior dealer at Danske Markets, a primary dealer in Irish bonds.

-Ireland's sovereign bond market is the euro zone's least liquid after fellow bailout recipients Greece and Portugal, as evidenced by bid-offer spreads - partly due to the dominant share of the paper now owned by Irish banks and the European Central Bank ECB, none of which trades heavily in the securities.
+Ireland's sovereign bond market is the euro zone's least liquid after fellow bailout recipients Greece and Portugal, as judged by bid-offer spreads - partly due to the dominant share of the paper now owned by Irish banks and the European Central Bank (ECB), none of which trades heavily in the securities.

-Dublin is hoping to sell new debt products to appeal to Irish pension funds, which are unusually small players in their domestic bond market, holding only 0.5% of the paper.
+Dublin is also bringing in new products to appeal to Irish pension funds, which are unusually small players in their domestic bond market, holding only 0.5 percent of the paper.